cloudwizardtech/devops-exercises/aws-training-en.md

 9. Build all the above using CloudFormation using YAML (take the YAML course - https://kodekloud.com/courses/kubernetes-for-the-absolute-beginners-hands-on/)
     - there will be more stacks:
       - VPC
+      - EC2:
+          - use cfn-init to preinstall/enable packages
+          - use cfn-signal to check if packages were installed successfully
       - ECS
       - ASG